-Gen1 electricals allow aA HyperTransport device may to delay the assertion and deassertion of PWROK and or the deassertion of RESET#.
-Gen3 electricals do not allow this to avoid the requirement to bidirectionally signal between the two signaling voltage domains on a single wire.
+A HyperTransport device may delay the assertion of PWROK or the deassertion of RESET#.
 Because this capability can substantially complicate system design, it should only be used when absolutely necessary, as in an FPGA device in a HTX slot.

 Signal Driven by Received by Function PWROK 1 System Logic All HyperTransport devices Power supplies up and within tolerance RESET#1 System Logic All HyperTransport devices System wide warm reset LDTSTOP# System Logic All HyperTransport devices Stops and starts link during normal operation LDTREQ# 2 IO device System Logic Wired-or request line for I/O device to initiate wake up